elishaadamu/elisha/_posts/2024-01-13-Blog-as-Code-Part1.md

 >Make sure your avatar image is a 512 x 512 (1:1 ratio) so it displays correctly.
 This will also help with the next step where we use this to also create our favicons.
 {: .prompt-tip }

 *I used a bit of Microsoft CoPilot prompt magic to generate my own Avatar when I started the 'O so techie' journey.
-I use this across my site, GitHub account, and as such will be referencing my GitHub Account Avatar URL for this step.*
+I use this across this site, GitHub account, and other socials.
+And as such will be referencing my GitHub Account Avatar URL to keep everything in sync.*

-If you aren't linking to your Avatar image to your GitHub account or another Social platform.
+If you aren't linking your Avatar image to your GitHub account or another Social platform.
 I would suggest uploading the image to '/assets/avatar.png' for example so you can easily reference it.

 Now we have our Avatar its time to update our site details, for this we will update the */_config.yml*: